 Gain valuable clinical experience with BSc Psychology with Professional Placement, a course that can be tailored to meet your interests.

 As a psychology student you can take advantage of research laboratories, neuroimaging facilities and resources for observing participant behaviour.
-Additionally, we have three in-house NHS clinics and the world-renowned Charlie Waller Institute for Evidence-Based Psychological Treatments on site.
+Additionally, we have various in-house NHS clinics, including our Anxiety and Depression and Speech and Language Therapy clinics, the Centre for Autism, as well as the world-renowned Charlie Waller Institute for evidence-based psychological treatments on site.